Also known as:

 Enrichment:

-Provide fresh, unsprayed, bird-safe branches (fir, pine, elder or willow) for chewing, heat sterilized pine cones, wooden toys, vegetable-tanned leather toys.
+Provide fresh, unsprayed, bird-safe branches (fir, pine, elder or willow) for chewing, heat-sterilised pine cones, wooden toys, and vegetable-tanned leather toys.
 Provide fresh water for bathing.

 Nest Box Size: